-Was this really a good use of the BHA’s money?
+Was this really a good use of Humanists UK’s money?

 All the money used to pay for the ads came from the thousands of individual donors who supported the campaign.
 One of the great things about the campaign is that the support came from the grassroots, demonstrated by these thousands of small donations from members for the public, and its origins with Ariane and Jon.
-No money was diverted from other projects; indeed the heightened attention to Humanism and atheism even helps further our other campaigns.
-As mentioned above, the BHA was able to raise further funds to support its work and many new members found the BHA for the first time.
+No money was diverted from other projects; indeed the heightened attention to humanism and atheism even helps further our other campaigns.
+As mentioned above, we were able to raise further funds to support our work and many new members found us for the first time.

 Isn’t this just atheist preaching – like religions do?